In the Code Frequency tab of the Graphs page, you can get an overview of the project dynamics in terms of lines of code.

 By default, all files except binaries are counted in lines of code statistics.
 It is possible to exclude files and directories from statistics.
 Learn more

 Filtering the displayed data

-You can filter all the information displayed in the Code Frequency graph to show the activity of certain contributors.
+You can filter all the information displayed in the Code Frequency graph to show the activity of certain contributors over a specified period.

 Track the dynamics of a particular user or a team

 By default, the Code Frequency graph displays added, deleted, and total lines of code of all contributors of a repository.

 You can use the Teams and Users dropdown menus, separately and combined, to filter the results shown on the page.

 Choose a team in the Teams tab to see team statistics.
 Read more about teams here.